Backend Development

 Background job processing with BullMQ.

-Nuda Kit uses BullMQ via the @rlanz/bull-queue package for background job processing.
+Nuda Kit uses BullMQ directly for background job processing.
 Jobs are processed asynchronously using Redis as the message broker.
+A thin BaseJob class (app/jobs/base_job.ts) provides the job structure, dispatching, and a registry the worker uses to route jobs to their handlers.

 Configuration